dyarawilliams/100-days-of-code/r1-log.md

 ### R1D80
 Read about functions in javascript ..
 This cool website called Eloquent Javascript has detailed information about the language.

+### R1D81
+Planned and drew a wireframe for my portfolio.